So you think you had a great idea? Sally here says you didn’t.

 Good questions can, in turn, lead you to a genuine trim tab, or more traditionally, they help you pre-test ideas or products.
-None of this is a substitute for real-world testing—surveys, interviews, and the like—but it is a critically valuable tool in the process I recently called the science and art of marketing.
+None of this is a substitute for real-world testing, but it is a critically valuable tool in the process I recently called the science and art of marketing.
 Personas will help you plan better, think better, and thus save you money.

 I have yet to do a deep customer persona exercise that is ALL fun and no work.
 I also have yet to create a customer persona that does not serve a very useful purpose.

 So, have you talked to your ideal customer persona today?

 You need a target: What makes a marketing plan strategic?

 Focus Group Testing Ban (and some better alternatives)

 What is marketing strategy?